-For 3 days in Tokyo, I recommend starting here first and then ending up in Shibuya at night where you can experience some nightlife, bar hop, and see the brightest lights in Tokyo.
-Of course, you should totally switch up the days to your own personal preferences and order of your choosing.
+For 3 days in Tokyo, I recommend starting here first and then ending up in Shibuya at night.
+Shibuya is where you can experience a top nightlife scene, bar hop, and see the brightest lights in Tokyo.
+Of course, you should switch up the days to your personal preferences and order of your choosing.

 Visit the Meiji Shrine

 The Meiji Shrine is one of the most beautiful places in Tokyo, surrounded by forest.
 It’s located right near Harajuku as well so just take the train to Meiji-Jinju Mae, hop off and wander the shrine for a couple hours.

 After exploring the Meiji Shrine, head over to Takeshita Dori to wander Harajuku’s crazy shops and cafes.
 And if you like pancakes, try Rainbow Pancake’s macadamia nut pancakes.
 They’re life changing – but, there’s usually a wait.

 If you only have 3 days in Tokyo and you love fashion, Omotesando & Aoyama is essentially Tokyo’s Champs Champs Elysees, and I much prefer Tokyo’s version.

 Omotesando & Aoyama are very different neighborhoods but are adjacent to Harajuku, so it’s a leisurely stroll over in this direction.

 Daikanyama is a hip neighborhood with its own interesting vibe and charm.
 It’s also a part of Shibuya Ward and should not be missed.
 You can easily take the train there after Harajuku and spend an hour or two exploring the cool shops.